StankovicLab/Acoustic-Plotter/paper.md

 Test with older ARF files and makesure `AcosuticPlotter` is backwards compatible

+## Updates

-Add ability to find amplitude and latencies of ABR peaks
+1/12/2023 - Added ability to find amplitude and latencies of ABR peaks

 ## Funding